19.75 miles of river, over 2 Days

 Mileage wise per day the route runs at a leisurely pace with stop off time.
 Passing some Historic sights whilst having fun on the river observing the countryside, wildlife and scenery - where you'll wish to have your camera to capture a truly unique view of England.

-- Price includes Canoes, Paddles, Bouyancy Aids and Dry Sacks
+- Price includes Canoes, Paddles, Bouyancy Aids, Dry Sacks, Transport and Launch Fees

 - A note of our payment terms can be found here.